google/webrisk/README.md

 To download and install this branch from the source, run the following commands.

-First clone this repo into a local directory, switch to the container branch, and switch to the webrisk directory.
+First clone this repo into a local directory and switch to the webrisk directory.

 ```
-git clone -b container https://github.com/google/webrisk && cd webrisk
+git clone https://github.com/google/webrisk && cd webrisk
 ```

 Next, install dependencies.